 Among the most important measures in Google’s Core Web Vital signs is your site’s First Contentful Paint (FCP).
 FCP is not really a purely technical statistic when it comes to response time, unlike many other loading and paint metrics.
-FCP is focused on the user’s experience & what they can see immediately on the website, rather than what loads later.
+FCP is focus on the user’s experience & what they can see immediately on the website, rather than what loads later.
 You’re not just accelerating overall loading speed and raising page speed scores by increasing your web’s First Contentful Paint; you’re additionally literally displaying your guests that their queries are now being serviced and that loading hasn’t paused.

 We’ll go through what First Contentful Paint is and how to analyze in this article so you can make sure that your website is as fast and effective as possible.

 Table of Contents

 Don't miss out on this amazing opportunity!
 Click the discount link now to save big on Divi Theme.
 But hurry, this offer is only valid for the next 24 hours.
 Don't wait until it's too late – click the link and get started on creating the website of your dreams with Divi Theme today!

 First Contentful Paint (FCP) What Ist It ?

 The browser renders the very first DOM component on the page as the First Contentful Paint on the webpage.
 It can be photos, non-white canvas objects, or text.
 In layman’s terms, FCP happens when a person can see a portion of your webpage change.
 This is frequently shown as a header bar and perhaps a background image.
 This element isn’t always the first to be loaded or rendered from the web server, but this is the first that now the user sees, making it critical to the user experience of your website.

 FCP does not account with anything that is contained inside an iframe on your site.
 Non-content painting, such as changing the backdrop color, is also not allowed.
 This is First Contentful Paint, not First Paint.